-Anybody else taken up walking at the weekend like their life depends on it?
+Anybody else taken up walking on the weekends like their life depends on it?

-Living in the city centre comes with about a million perks, the only one teeny tiny downside that has well and truly been enhanced in the lockdown is the lack of green space in the city.
+Living in the city centre comes with about a million perks, the only one teeny tiny downside though is the lack of green space in the city.

-This weekend we headed to Castleton which is full of plenty of walks to choose from and some incredible views.
-For this walk, ‘Shivering Mountain‘, you go along the best ridge walks in the area on a hefty six-mile walk.
+Recently we headed to Castleton which is home to plenty of walks and some incredible views.
+For this walk, ‘Shivering Mountain‘, you go along the best ridge walks in the area for a hefty six-miles.

-You are completely in the sticks for this walk so make sure you’ve got all the water, crisps, sandwiches and flask full of mulled wine you could possibly need.
+You are completely in the sticks for this walk so make sure you’ve got all the water, crisps, sandwiches and flask full of ‘Grandpa’s Medicine’ you could possibly need.

 Kick-off from the centre of Castleton where you can park on the road for around two hours, in the all-day car park for £5 or the Visitor’s Centre car park.
 The latter only excepts coins though – just so you know!

-Turn left out of the Visitor’s Centre and take the first right past the Castle Inn pub then take the first right to head down a small lane past a fish and chip shop (definitely get your tea here on the way back!).
+Turn left out of the Visitor’s Centre and take the first right past the Castle Hotel pub then take the first right to head down a small lane.
+Pass The George and take a right at the bottom and past The Castleton Fish & Chip Shop (definitely get your tea here on the way back!).

 Follow the road around until it becomes a stone path that heads along the bottom of a hillside field until you reach the main road again.